open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q3: Once I started using FSRS on my existing deck, if I ever wanted to go back to using Anki's built-in algorithm for the same deck, would that still be possible?

 A3: Yes, just turn FSRS off.
-However, this will not revert the intervals back.
+However, the intervals will not change after turning off FSRS.

 ***